DoSomething/communal-docs/Monitoring/runscope.md

 # Runscope

 ## What
-[Runscope]() is a service to help monitor API endpoints for an application and let you know when the API is running slow or is down.
+[Runscope]() is a service to help monitor API endpoints for an application and let you know when the API is running slow or is down, inspecting traffic and helping with debugging.

 ## Why
 At DoSomething.org we use Runscope to help monitor API endpoints for a variety of services, such as: